 Sprinkle sauce with cheese.

-Repeat these 3 layers twice.
+Repeat layers again.

 Cover with foil so noodles don’t burn and dry out.
 Bake at 350 for about 30-40 minutes or until cooked through.